Food & Nutrition

 Adult Cat Foods

 Although dry cat foods are trendy, they should be considered the second choice for cat food.
-Dry foods have a higher carb count than desirable.
+Dry foods have a higher carbohydrate count than desirable.
 Also, the protein choice tends to be higher in plants.
 The high levels of carbs and plant protein may lead to weight gain and digestive issues, especially in older cats.
 On the plus side, dry kibble is convenient and often the best choice for busy households.
 Most premium food brands have developed formulas of specialty, prescription dry cat foods, which are healthy choices for cats with allergies, or certain health conditions.
 This option can also be combined with a diet of canned or fresh food.
 Wet cat foods have low carbohydrate count, a nutrient count that emulates the diet cats would choose in the wild, and has a high-water amount.
 Natural cat food diets are high in unprocessed proteins, fats, vitamins, and minerals.

 Senior Cat Foods